omarvsoft/new-architecture-mock-up/README.md

 It is important to notice that the name of the image has relevance.
-The naming convention is **REGISTRY[:PORT]/USER/REPO[:TAG]** The complete name of the image with its two tags are
+The naming convention is **REGISTRY[:PORT]/USER/REPO[:TAG]** The complete names of the image with its two tags are
 ```
 localhost:5000/mi-banco/configserver-mock-up:0.1.0-SNAPSHOT
 localhost:5000/mi-banco/configserver-mock-up:latest